 Credit concentration Risk denotes the risk arising from an uneven distribution of counter-parties in credit or from a concentration in industries, sectors or geographical regions which may generate losses large enough to jeopardise the Bank's position.
 The credit risk in the Bank's credit portfolio arises mainly from default risk and portfolio risk.
-The Bank addresses the default/counterparty risk for various categories of assets by providing capital under Pillar 1 as per Standardized Approach of Basel II.
+The Bank addresses the default/counterparty risk for various categories of assets by providing capital as per Standardized Approach.